gacela-project/gacela/README.md

 scalability.
 It will certainly encourage your modules to interact with each other in a unified way by following these
 rules:

-- Different modules can interact **ONLY** via their `Facade`
+- Different modules can interact **only** via their `Facade`.
-- The `Facade` has access to the `Factory`
+- The `Facade` has access to the `Factory`.
-- The `Factory` creates the objects from the module and has access to the Module's `Config`
+- The `Factory` creates the objects from the module and has access to the Module's `Config`.
-- The `Config` gets the values from your defined config files
+- The `Config` gets the values from your defined config files.
-- The `DependencyProvider` uses the Locator to get the Facades from different modules
+- The `DependencyProvider` uses the Locator to get the Facades from different modules.

 ### Installation